 In accounting, debits and credits are the fundamental building blocks for recording financial transactions.
 They may appear challenging, but understanding debits and credits is critical for keeping correct financial records.
-This guide will break down what is debit and credit, explain how they apply to different account types, and provide examples to help you comprehend them.
+This guide will break down what is debit and credit, explain how they apply to different account types, and provide debit and credit examples to help you understand them.

 Understanding Debits and Credits